 Figure 7.
 Active targeting intracellular bacteria strategies.
-A) Schematic illustration of the peptide library screening by in vivo phage display in an S. aureus-induced pneumonia model (Left).
-Schematic illustration of the CARG-pSiNPs DDS and their biodistribution in each organ of mice (Right).
-Reprinted with permission.^[135] Copyright 2018, Springer.
+A) Schematic illustration of the peptide library screening by in vivo phage display in an S. aureusinduced pneumonia model (left).
+Schematic illustration of the CARG-pSiNPs DDS and their biodistribution in each organ of mice (right).
+Reproduced with permission.^[135] Copyright 2018, Springer.
 B) Schematic illustration of the targeted DDS and the aggregation of S. aureus induced by the PBA of DDS via multivalent PBA-polysaccharide interactions with the bacteria.
-Reprinted with permission.^[66] Copyright 2022, Elsevier.
+Reproduced with permission.^[66] Copyright 2022, Elsevier.